 All applicants must identify and work with an academic advisor at their institution for Project guidance.
 Fellows are not required to conduct research at The Wetlands Institute.
 The proposed Project may be aligned with, or part of, an existing research initiative undertaken by the home institution and separately funded by governmental or private funding.

-Fellows may have the opportunity to use their award to conduct research at The Wetlands Institute, in coordination with The Wetlands Institute staff, though all such opportunities must be coordinated in advance and are not guaranteed.
+Fellows may have the opportunity to use their award to conduct research at The Wetlands Institute, in coordination with Institute staff, though all such opportunities must be coordinated in advance and are not guaranteed.
 Fellows may also receive mentoring from Wetlands Institute staff.

 The preparation of a final presentation on the awardee’s Project is desired, and awardee should coordinate with The Wetlands Institute regarding the expected time, place and manner (remote or in-person) of this presentation.
 The Wetlands Institute reserves the right to record such presentation and to use it for their own educational and marketing purposes.